imsaadiia/Project-of-JAVA-File-Encryption-Decryption/README.md

 # ProjectJava
-This is a Java project base on File Encryption and Decryption using (DES, RSA, AES, Blowfish) algorithms.
-In this project you have to create a file which name must be set as (originalFile.txt).
-If you want to change the file name you must change in code (line number 108, set the file name what you want to set).
+This Java project is designed to perform file encryption and decryption using multiple encryption algorithms, including DES, RSA, AES, and Blowfish.
+The project works with a file named originalFile.txt.

+If you wish to use a different file name, you must modify the code.
+Specifically, update the file name on line 108 to your desired name.
+Make sure the updated file name matches the file you want to process.